bitwarden/help/_articles/miscellaneous/auto-fill-android.md

 You can use the Bitwarden Android app to add new and auto-fill existing logins on the web and in other apps.
 Bitwarden provides two auto-fill services:

 1. The **Autofill Framework Service** for Android users on Oreo (8.0) and greater.
-2. The **Auto-fill Accessibility Service** for all Android versions, and
+2. The **Auto-fill Accessibility Service** for all Android versions.

 --------------